SoftwAIre/charity_recommender/README.md

 ![](https://github.com/Chris-Manna/charity_recommender/blob/master/donors%20hist.png)

-Limited the X axis to $1,000 to show there is a distribution.
+- Limit the X axis to $1,000 to show there is a distribution.
-The graph is positively skewed past $1,000,000.
+- Data is positively skewed past $1,000,000.

 ### Measuring Donor Enthusiasm for Projects
 Here the donation amount is represented on a logarithmic scale to see visually a little better.
 See graph below: